LMauricius/DynAsMa/README.md

 - FirmPtr: a reference to an Asset that must be loaded and can be accessed through the FirmPtr
 - Manager: Source of Asset pointers with a loading/unloading policy.
 Gives a unique Asset per each seed registration.
 - Cacher: Source of const Asset pointers with a loading/unloading policy.
 Recycles Assets per equal seeds.
+- Keeper: Source of Asset pointers with an unloading policy.
+Creates a new Asset immediately per each seed given.

 # Installing